 Unlike the California Consumer Privacy Act (CCPA), the CDPSA is much more suitable for smaller and medium-sized businesses due to the favorable threshold.
 It also implements similar rights to the CCPA but exempts “small businesses” from compliance obligations.

-Civil enforcement action: State Attorneys General have the authority to bring action against those enjoying violative practices and enforce strict adherence to the CDPSA.
-It also has the right to impose a civil penalty, and there are several factors to help determine these penalties.
+- Civil enforcement action: State Attorneys General have the authority to bring action against those enjoying violative practices and enforce strict adherence to the CDPSA.
+It also has the right to impose a civil penalty, and several factors help determine these penalties.

-Personal information processing: There are guidelines under the CDPSA that mention how a covered entity must gather and process data.
+- Personal information processing: There are guidelines under the CDPSA that mention how a covered entity must gather and process data.
 The two ways include the individual providing their consent and that carrying out data collection or its processing is for a permissible purpose.
 There are ways a third party can also gather and process personal data without directly taking a person’s consent.
-Third parties can collect and process the personal information of an individual if the covered entity sends a notice to the individual, the individual agrees to the collection and processing of data, and these activities are carried out for a limited permissible purpose.
+Third parties can collect and process an individual’s personal information if the covered entity sends a notice to the individual, the individual agrees to the collection and processing of data, and these activities are carried out for a limited permissible purpose.

-Permissible purpose: Under the CDSPA, covered entities and service providers have the right to personal data without the consent of the concerned person as long as it is reasonably necessary and limited to a permissible purpose.
+- Permissible purpose: Under the CDSPA, covered entities and service providers have the right to personal data without the concerned person’s consent as long as it is reasonably necessary and limited to a permissible purpose.
 Permissible purposes include the provision of service in a signed contract, within legal bounds; prevention of fraud; protecting the covered parties, including the individuals’ rights; carrying out research; and for the operational purposes of the covered entities.

 The ones that drafted the CDPSA are clearly up to date on the important trends arising in the privacy industry.
 The legislation not only provides robust privacy rights to individuals but also holds entities accountable for violation of these rights by imposing strict penalties.
 It even improves upon the current privacy framework by understanding its shortfalls and introducing relevant clauses to address them.
-It strikes the perfect balance between the cost of compliance for SMEs and the privacy protection provided to individuals.
+It strikes the perfect balance between SMEs’ compliance cost and the privacy protection provided to individuals.

 There are two ways the website collects information, and they are:

-Voluntary information: This is personal information that users provide, and it may include names, addresses, geographic location, and other relevant data.
+- Voluntary information: This is personal information that users provide, and it may include names, addresses, geographic locations, and other relevant data.
 Users voluntarily provide this data when seeking further information about the LaTurner campaign or the website, during registration, or when making a purchase.
-When conducting transactions over the website, it may also collect payment information to complete the requested service.
-If the visitor requests information straight to their mobile, then the team may collect data related to the visitor’s mobile, such as cell number, location, carrier’s name, and message content, among other details.
+It may also collect payment information to complete the requested service when conducting transactions over the website.
+Suppose the visitor requests information straight to their mobile.
+In that case, the team may collect data related to the visitor’s mobile, such as cell number, location, carrier’s name, and message content, among other details.

-Automatically generated information: The website collects non-identifiable information when a visitor visits it, and this includes I.P. address, domain types, webpages the visitor viewed, and more.
+- Automatically generated information: The website collects non-identifiable information when a visitor visits it, including I.P. address, domain types, webpages the visitor viewed, and more.
 This information is usually collected through cookies and pixels.
-LaTurner’s team uses non-identifiable information to enhance their website’s user experience, and users have control over whether they want to share this kind of information with the website.
+LaTurner’s team uses non-identifiable information to enhance their website’s user experience, and users have control over whether they want to share this information with the website.

 Cookies and Other Technologies